-Its abbreviation is: RED;
+Its abbreviated acronym is: RED;

-Its code is: 2014/53/I;
+Its code is: 2014/53/EU;

-Previous directives on this subject, Today they are no longer in force: 1999/5/EC, 98/13/EC.
+The previous directives on this topic, which are no longer in force today are: 1999/5/EC, 98/13/EC.

-- Adequate level of electromagnetic compatibility pursuant to Directive 2014/30 / EU;
+- Adequate level of electromagnetic compatibility pursuant to Directive 2014/30/EU;

 - Effective use of the radio spectrum and avoidance of harmful interference;

-Main contents of the Directive
+Main contents of the directive

-- preconditions
+- Premises

 - Field of application